Why do I need to consider compression hosiery?

 If the time to get a pair of compression hosiery is right for you the next step is to set up an appointment.
 It won't take long and you'll be well on your way to more comfortable, supported and healthier legs.

 At the time of your appointment, measurements will be taken to determine the correct gradient for you as well as size.
 Once you've chosen the style/colour etc., they will be specifically ordered in for you.
-It takes about 2 to 3 days to receive your compression hosiery.
+Delivery time may vary due to COVID-19, but in general range from a couple of days to a couple of weeks.

 Compression hosiery now comes in a variety of styles and colours.
 They are available in the traditional nylon appearance as well as trouser socks, sports socks, core spun socks and more.